kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 * `config`: an object containing the strategy configuration
   * `constructor`: The constructor of the Passport.js strategy.
 This property is **deprecated** since Kuzzle v1.4.0, and using it with a [dynamic strategy registration]({{site_base_path}}plugins-reference/plugins-context/accessors/#strategies) will throw an error.
 Use `authenticator` instead.
   * `authenticator`: One of the exposed [authenticators]({{site_base_path}}/plugins-reference/plugins-features/adding-authentication-strategy#exposing-authenticators) name (this property cannot be set if a `constructor` value is provided)
-  * `strategyOptions`: The options provided to the Passport.js strategy
-  * `authenticateOptions`: The options provided to the Passport's [authenticate method](http://passportjs.org/docs/authenticate).
-  * `fields`: The list of fields that can be provided to the plugin.
 * `methods`: an object containing the list of exposed methods
   * `create`: The name of the exposed [`create` function]({{site_base_path}}/plugins-reference/plugins-features/adding-authentication-strategy#the-create-function) to use
   * `delete`: The name of the exposed [`delete` function]({{site_base_path}}/plugins-reference/plugins-features/adding-authentication-strategy#the-delete-function) to use